ResearchOct 7, 2025

 At heart, an ABM system tracks and mines user preferences at scale, then converts them into custom evaluation systems that give development teams signals to alert on and improve from.

-Once dimensions are clear, judge models (possibly requiring alignment) can score agent trajectories, with rationales for transparency.
-Well orchestrated scorers with embedded logic can run online and surface regressions in real time.
-And when a judge proves reliable, it can also be promoted into a reward model, slotting directly into post-training optimization workflows such as reinforcement learning or supervised fine tuning.
-In practical terms, this looks like combining rewards and trajectories before piping them to distributed training frameworks like Fireworks, OpenAI, or Thinking Machine’s new Tinker library.
-This enables agents to improve directly on the dimensions users prefer in production.
+Once the behavioral dimensions are established, 'judge models' can score agent trajectories, with a focus on transparency.
+Well-orchestrated scorers with embedded logic can operate online and identify regressions in real time.
+If a judge model proves reliable, it can be integrated into a 'reward model' for post-training optimization workflows like reinforcement learning or supervised fine-tuning.
+This process involves combining rewards and trajectories before feeding them into distributed training frameworks such as Fireworks, OpenAI, or Thinking Machine's 'new Tinker library' to enable agents to improve based on user preferences in production.

 Each of these steps requires customization to the nuances of different agents and end user categories.
 A proper agent behavior monitoring layer is tailored to the agent action and user preference data that runs through it.